Opinion By: Benita Kayembe

 While many in the global north are excited by this idea of being electronically empowered to fight global warming, starting with electric cars for transportation, those in the global south are suffering from the negative effects of living and working in uncontrolled mining.
 I wonder what sort of sustainability this is.
 It seems like depending on where one lives, what is meant to fight for the environment, what it means to sustain life and find a solution to mitigating the effects of global warming, is approached, seen, and experienced differently.

 I live in the United States.
 Here, we are willing to pay however much it is to get the latest and prettiest electric car.
 This looks good on us.
-Not only are we 'maybe' driving more responsibly and contributing to our 'self-centered' environmental sustainability’s view, but we can also afford that.
+Not only are we 'maybe' driving more responsibly and contributing to our 'self-centred' environmental sustainability's view, but we can also afford that.
 We have the money.
 We choose to invest in electric cars to look good, feel good, or perhaps tell our consciousness that we are doing good for and by the environment.

 But, what about the people involved in extracting cobalt mines in often deplorable conditions to produce electric cars?
 Are they included in the aim for sustainability?
 What about the deterioration of the environment due to our eagerness to be technologically advanced?
 What about those unseen and not talked-about lives affected by cobalt’s exploitation in Congolese mines so that rich countries can innovate to feel secure in their ability to adapt to global warming?
 What about all the things and people, known and unknown, who are affected by natural resource extractions?
 Aren’t they a part of the environment that we all so want to protect with the idea of sustainable cars?